-There is no prior authorization (PA) for the first 32 units of crisis services per episode.
+There is no prior authorization (PA) for the first 32 units of crisis services. per episode.
 The maximum length of service is 24 hours per episode.
-Additional authorization must occur after 32 units of services have been rendered.
+Additional authorization must Concurrent review may occur after 32 units of services have been rendered to determine ongoing medical necessity.
 For beneficiaries enrolled with the LME-MCO, the crisis management provider shall contact the LME-MCO to determine if the beneficiary is enrolled with a provider that should and can provide or be involved with the response.
-Mobile Crisis Management shall be used to divert individuals from inpatient psychiatric and detoxification services.
+When medically necessary.
+Mobile Crisis Management shall be used provided to divert individuals from inpatient psychiatric and detoxification services.
 These services are not used as "step down" services from inpatient hospitalization.